Cardinals place franchise tag on Chandler Jones

-TEMPE, Ariz.
-(AP) -- The Arizona Cardinals have placed a non-exclusive franchise tag on outside linebacker Chandler Jones after failing to reach a long-term deal with the player.
+PHOENIX (AP) -- The Arizona Cardinals, in an anticipated move, have placed a non-exclusive franchise tag on outside linebacker Chandler Jones after failing to reach a long-term deal with the player.

-The ''non-exclusive'' tag allows the Cardinals to continue negotiating with Jones through July 15.
+The non-exclusive tag allows the Cardinals to continue negotiating with Jones through July 15.
 If another team makes him an offer, Arizona can either match it or receive two first-round draft picks.

+It's unlikely that any team would express interest in Jones, however, given what it would cost.

 Under the franchise tag, Jones would receive about $15 million for the coming season.